-At Dandenong Market you can get insider tips from our expert traders, score amazing bargains and source seasonal produce that's fresh all year round.
+At Dandenong Market you can get insider tips from our expert traders, find amazing bargains and source seasonal produce that's fresh all year round.
 From banana bread to broad beans, spices to saris and roses to rhubarb, we're the ultimate destination for good value and new discoveries.

 Founded in 1866, Dandenong Market is one of Melbourne's oldest and most established markets.
-In 2016, we celebrated our 150th anniversary.

-Dandenong Market has over 200 market traders, including:
+Dandenong Market has over 200 traders, including:

-- 15 fruit and veggie traders - 4 bakeries and 4 delis - 3 seafood traders, 4 butchers and 1 chicken shop - 4 nut shops and 2 honey stalls - 29 cafes and take away traders (everything from hot jam donuts to Vietnamese spring rolls) - 119 general merchandise traders (including clothing, jewellery, flowers and books)
+- Fruit and veggie traders - Bakeries and delis - Seafood traders, butchers and chicken shops - Nut shops and honey stalls - Cafes and take away traders (everything from hot jam donuts to Vietnamese spring rolls) - General merchandise traders (including clothing, jewellery, flowers and books)